 A New Way Forward

-Up until now, our members have felt that this approach has been the best fit for our organizations, which were born in the New England tradition of strong, local governance dating to the days when town meetings were common.
+Up until now, our members have felt that a more decentralized approach has been the best fit for our organizations, which were born in the New England tradition of strong, local governance dating to the days when town meetings were common.

 But healthcare is changing.

 For one thing, the population we serve is getting older.
 As a result, more people than ever are covered by Medicare, which doesn’t cover the full cost of caring for those patients.
 Meanwhile, all our organizations are committed to providing care regardless of ability to pay, and providing that charitable care can create great stress for rural providers serving populations with a large number of uninsured people.

 These expenses – the shortfall in government programs like Medicare and the cost of charitable care – are passed on in the form of higher charges to patients with private insurance and those without insurance who can afford to pay for their own care.
 Understandably, private insurers and self-pay patients are stressed by these rising costs, and they are pushing back, squeezing the revenue stream available to our members.

 These pressures are system-wide, but our local healthcare systems are also being severely impacted by other forces.

 Today, fewer procedures are taking place at our community hospitals.
 In fact, in 2015, 20 Maine hospitals – including four MaineHealth members – performed fewer than two inpatient surgeries per day.